yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/_index.md

 YugabyteDB supports Transport Layer Security (TLS) encryption using [OpenSSL](https://www.openssl.org), which is natively available for Linux, BSD, and macOS operating systems.
 You can configure YugabyteDB to encrypt network communication, including:

-* Server-server — between YB-Masters and YB-TServers
+* Server-server — between YB-TServer and YB-Master services
-* Client-server — using CLIs and APIs for YCQL (YSQL support in progress)
+* Client-server — using CLIs and APIs for YSQL and YCQL

 {{< note title="Note" >}}